 |Monthly Tech-Tip |

-3D printing is bringing the ability to easily and inexpensively make molds for jiggering smaller pieces.
-That means many potters are thinking of automating.
-We are working to document this attachment.
-I have used it for many years, it works very well and can be fitted to many potters wheels (this is a Shimpo RK2).
-The plans will be in Fusion 360 format in 3D, with all measurements.
-That means you will be able to submit them in any fabricator and have one made exactly like this.
-We should be ready in October or November 2020.
+3D printing is bringing the ability to easily and inexpensively make molds for jiggering smaller ceramic pieces.
+This jiggering attachment is for a Shimpo potter's wheel, it is made from 1/2 inch flat steel and is very solid.
+I have used it for many years, it works well and can be adapted to other potters' wheels (this is a Shimpo RK2).
+The drawings are in Fusion 360 format in 3D, with all measurements.
+It is parametric (so you can change measurements and the drawing will adjust accordingly).
+That means you should be able to submit the file or drawing to any fabricator and have one made.

 The cup-head was lathed from a block of aluminum and it attaches to the shaft the same as a regular wheel-head.
 Plaster molds simply drop in and sit on their shoulder.
 The shoulder is the only point-of-contact, this prevents chattering while the mold spins when under pressure.
 I am using these molds for a casting-jiggering process (or just casting).
 For example, I can cast a mug in the mold, then pour out the slip, wait a few minutes and then, as the wheel spins, finish the rim and inside sure using a 3D-printed template/rib.
 I do not actually use the jigger arm, it is easier just to hold the template in hand.
 I can finish the rims on any round pieces made in these molds.